 Succession planning, taking into account the strategy of the group and future retirements from the board, was addressed.
 The committee takes cognisance of the importance of institutional knowledge to the board and the need to balance this with introducing new ideas and experience.
-GE Ferns resigned as Financial Director with effect from 31 March 2014.
-F Botha assumed the role as Financial Director but will remain in his position as Commercial Director.

 The following were appointed as directors on the subsidiary companies boards:

-- D de Beer was appointed as alternative director to CF Botha on the board of Insimbi Alloy Supplies Proprietary Limited; and - SE Green was appointed to the board of Metlite Alloy Supplies Proprietary Limited and Insimbi Aluminium Alloys Proprietary Limited
+- D de Beer was appointed as director on the board of Insimbi Alloy Supplies Proprietary Limited; and - S Rugbur was appointed as alternative director to D de Beer to the board of Insimbi Alloy Supplies Proprietary Limited